kmr-gks/oss-study/opencollective/results.md

 ログイン不要のChatGPTを使用
 First input:
-Determine how open-source organizations are using the funds they receive.
+Determine how an open-source organization is using the funds it has received.
-I will now provide you with a list of strings recorded in the `expense_description` field of OpenCollective’s funding history.
-Output a CSV file indicating which of the following categories each expense falls under: development infra communication
+I will now provide you with strings recorded in the `expense_description` field of OpenCollective’s funding history.
+Output a CSV file indicating which of the following broad categories each expense falls under.
+However, even if the description is corrupted or cannot be classified, please provide your answer without deleting the data. development infra communication